 NEW WORK

-I am a writer and editor with 15 years' experience in publishing and news media.
-In addition to my role as chief sub-editor at T: The New York Times Magazine Australia, I write feature articles, mostly in the food, wine and travel space.
+Nola is a writer and editor with 15 years' experience in publishing and news media.
+In addition to her role as chief sub-editor at T: The New York Times Magazine Australia, she writes feature articles, mostly in the food, wine and travel space.

-My work has appeared in Qantas in-flight magazine, Delicious Magazine, The Age, Sydney Morning Herald, Singapore Airlines' Priority magazine, Halliday Wine Companion, the Jetstar and Virgin in-flight magazines, Time Out Melbourne and Australian Traveller, among others.
+Her work has appeared in National Geographic, Decanter, Qantas in-flight magazine, Delicious Magazine, The Age, Sydney Morning Herald, Singapore Airlines' Priority magazine, Halliday Wine Companion, the Jetstar and Virgin in-flight magazines, Broadsheet and Australian Traveller, among others.

 WSET Level 3